What are legumes?

 They are a true functional food, promoting wellness and helping to prevent disease.

-Normally L-dopamine is produced by two nuclei in the mid-brain called the Substantia Nigra, and in the colon; deadly chemicals may destroy these neurons that synthesize the neurotransmitter causing Parkinson's disease.
-The nitrate preservative in processed meat has been fingered.
+Normally dopamine is produced by nuclei in the mid-brain called the Substantia Nigra; and in the colon.
+Deadly chemicals may destroy these neurons that synthesize the neurotransmitter causing Parkinson's disease.
+The nitrate preservative in processed meat and drycleaning solvents have been fingered.

 Eggs Parkinson's disease is a simple way to enjoy these delicious favas and manage your sickness.
 Learning how to freeze broad beans would be essential so that you would have the medicine all year long.